tegorman13/htw/docs/Sections/combo-hugo.md

 Table 11: Experiment 3.
 Bayesian Mixed Model Predicting Vx as a function of condition (Constant vs. Varied) and Velocity Band
 </div>

 *Testing Discrimination.* The full results of the discrimination model are presented in <a href="#tbl-e3-bmm-dist" class="quarto-xref">Table 10</a>.
 For the purposes of assessing group differences in discrimination, only the coefficients including the band variable are of interest.
 The baseline effect of band represents the slope cofficient for the constant training - original order condition, this effect was significant $\beta$ = 0.49, 95% CrI \[0.36, 0.62\]; pd = 100%.
 Neither of the two way interactions reached significance, $\beta$ = -0.04, 95% CrI \[-0.23, 0.15\]; pd = 66.63%, $\beta$ = -0.1, 95% CrI \[-0.27, 0.08\]; pd = 86.35%.
-However, the three way interaction between training condition, band order, and target band was significant, $\beta$ = 0.42, 95% CrI \[0.17, 0.7\]; pd = 99.96% - indicating that the varied condition showed a greater slope coefficient on the reverse order bands, compared to the constant condition - this is clearly shown in <a href="#fig-e3-test-vx" class="quarto-xref">Figure 12</a>, where the steepness of the best fitting line for the varied-reversed condition is noticably steeper than the other conditions.
+However, the three way interaction between training condition, band order, and target band was significant, $\beta$ = 0.42, 95% CrI \[0.17, 0.7\]; pd = 99.96% - indicating that the varied condition showed a greater slope coefficient on the reverse order bands, compared to the constant condition - this is clearly shown in <a href="#fig-e3-test-vx" class="quarto-xref">Figure 13</a>, where the steepness of the best fitting line for the varied-reversed condition is noticably steeper than the other conditions.

 <img
 src="combo1.markdown_strict_files/figure-markdown_strict/fig-e3-test-vx-1.png"
 id="fig-e3-test-vx"
-alt="Figure 12: e3 testing x velocities.
+alt="Figure 13: e3 testing x velocities.
 Translucent bands with dash lines indicate the correct range for each velocity band." />

 <img
 src="combo1.markdown_strict_files/figure-markdown_strict/fig-e3-bmm-vx-1.png"
 id="fig-e3-bmm-vx"
-alt="Figure 13: Conditional effect of training condition and Band.
+alt="Figure 14: Conditional effect of training condition and Band.
 Ribbons indicate 95% HDI.
 The steepness of the lines serves as an indicator of how well participants discriminated between velocity bands." />

+### Experiment 3 Summary

 ## Results Summary

-## Overall Summary of Experiments 1-3

-Across three experiments, we investigated the impact of training variability on learning, transfer, and extrapolation in a visuomotor function learning task.
-In Experiment 1, participants in the varied training condition, who experienced a wider range of velocity bands during training, showed lower accuracy at the end of training compared to those in the constant training condition.
-Crucially, during the testing phase, the varied group exhibited significantly larger deviations from the target velocity bands, particularly for the extrapolation bands that were not encountered during training.
-The varied group also showed less discrimination between velocity bands, as evidenced by shallower slopes when predicting response velocity from target velocity band.

-Experiment 2 extended these findings by reversing the order of the training and testing bands.
-Similar to Experiment 1, the varied group demonstrated poorer performance during both training and testing phases.
-However, unlike Experiment 1, the varied group did not show a significant difference in discrimination between bands compared to the constant group.

-In Experiment 3, we introduced an ordinal feedback system during training, in contrast to the continuous feedback provided in the previous experiments.
-Participants were assigned to both an order condition (original or reverse) and a training condition (constant or varied).
-The varied condition showed larger deviations at the end of training, consistent with the previous experiments.
-Interestingly, there was a significant interaction between training condition and band order, with the varied condition showing greater accuracy in the reverse order condition.
-During testing, the varied group once again exhibited larger deviations, particularly for the extrapolation bands.
-The reverse order conditions showed smaller deviations compared to the original order conditions.
-Discrimination between velocity bands was poorer for the varied group in the original order condition, but not in the reverse order condition.

-In summary, these experiments consistently demonstrated that training with greater variability led to lower accuracy during both training and testing phases, with the detrimental effect being more pronounced for extrapolation items.
-The varied training condition also tended to show less discrimination between velocity bands, although this effect was modulated by the order of the training and testing bands.
-These findings suggest that while variable training can hinder initial learning, it may have differential effects on transfer and extrapolation depending on the specific task structure and the range of stimuli encountered during training and testing.

 ## Computational Model